Alberta Wells Dataset: Pinpointing Oil and Gas Wells from Satellite Imagery: Experiments

-RetinaNet \cite{Lin2017FocalLF} is a one-stage architecture trained using focal loss, which helps to address class imbalance.
-It uses a Feature Pyramid Network (FPN) for multi-scale feature extraction and efficient object detection across different scales.
-Faster R-CNN \cite{Ren2015FasterRT} is a two-stage model recognized for its high accuracy.
-It employs a Region Proposal Network (RPN) for generating region proposals and a separate network for predicting class labels and refining bounding box coordinates.
-FCOS (Fully Convolutional One-Stage Object Detection) \cite{Tian2019FCOSFC} directly predicts object locations and categories from feature maps, which is effective for small object detection.
-SSD (Single Shot MultiBox Detector) \cite{Liu2015SSDSS} uses multiple feature maps at different scales, enhancing its accuracy for small objects.
+For binary object detection, we consider both single-stage, i.e., RetinaNet \citep{Lin2017FocalLF}, FCOS and SSD, and two-stage CNN-based architectures, i.e. Faster R-CNN \citep{Ren2015FasterRT}, and the transformer-based architecture DETR \citep{10.1007/978-3-030-58452-8_13}.
+RetinaNet \citep{Lin2017FocalLF} is a one-stage architecture trained using focal loss, which helps to address class imbalance.
+It uses a Feature Pyramid Network for multi-scale feature extraction and efficient object detection across different scales.
+Faster R-CNN \citep{Ren2015FasterRT} is a two-stage model recognized for its high accuracy.
+It employs a Region Proposal Network for generating region proposals and a separate network for predicting class labels and refining bounding box coordinates.
+FCOS (Fully Convolutional One-Stage Object Detection) \citep{Tian2019FCOSFC} directly predicts object locations and categories from feature maps, which is effective for small object detection.
+SSD (Single Shot MultiBox Detector) \citep{Liu2015SSDSS} uses multiple feature maps at different scales, enhancing its accuracy for small objects.
+DETR (DEtection TRansformers) is a transformer-based model that treats object detection as a set prediction problem.
+It eliminates the need for specialized components such as anchor boxes and NMS, using transformers to directly predict the final set of detections.

-All object detection models are trained using a ResNet50 backbone, except for SSD Lite, which is trained with a MobileNet backbone.
-The batch size is set to 256 for Faster R-CNN and FCOS and 512 for RetinaNet and SSD Lite.
-We used a cosine annealing scheduler \cite{Loshchilov2016SGDRSG} and trained all models for 120 epochs.
-All models are optimized using the AdamW optimizer \cite{Loshchilov2017FixingWD}.